unesmu/SP-learning-hamiltonian-functions-from-data/README.md

 ## Abstract:

-Repository containing code for my semester project "Learning Hamiltonian functions from data" in the LA lab [TO DO]
+Repository containing code for my semester project "Learning Hamiltonian functions from data" in the LA lab

-## Methods:

-[TO DO]

 ## Repository content:

-[TO DO]
+- `simple pendulum` : this folder contains the code and experiments that were run on the simplependulum
+- `furuta pendulum` : this folder contains the code and experiments that were run on the Furuta pendulum

+Both of these folders are organized in the following way :

+- `data`: contains folders that contain experiment runs, where the plots model stats and training and test sets are saved
+- `notebook` : contains the notebooks that run .py files in the `src` folder
+- `src`: contains the .py files used to run the experiments

 ## Requirements / How to run: